npanse/Liverpoool-statistical-analysis/README.md

 Premier League data preprocessing and visualisation in Tableau.

 The data was obtained from http://www.football-data.co.uk/ and is stored in data master according to the seasons.
-Liverpool 2012-2020 notebook has all the preprocessing details alng with scatter plots generation.
+Liverpool 2012-2020 notebook has all the preprocessing details along with scatter plots generation.

 # Voronoi Diagram